 Email is now the main method of communication for businesses.
 Each day, a typical business will receive thousands of emails.
-Those messages need to be retained for several years to satisfy state and federal laws.
+Those messages need to be retained for several years to meet state and federal laws and certain industry regulations.

 There are two options available to businesses to meet data retention laws for email.
 Businesses can backup all email data or create an email archive.
 While businesses will be familiar with the former, there is considerable confusion about the latter.

 One of the commonest misconceptions about email archiving is an archive is not necessary because data backups are already performed.
-Backups are essential as they ensure that data can be recovered in the event of disaster.
-Backups allow a business to create a restore point so that in the event of a catastrophe, systems can be restored to their state at a specific moment in time – When the backup was created.
+Backups are essential as they ensure data can be recovered in the event of disaster.
+Backups allow a business to create a restore point so that in the event of a catastrophe, systems can be restored to their state at a specific moment in time – The date and time that the backup was created.

 An email archive is different.
 An email archive is used for long term storage of emails.
 Emails are archived with metadata and can be searched and recovered quickly.
 Backups are not searchable, so finding and recovering specific emails or conversation threads can be incredibly time consuming.

 An archive makes legal discovery, investigating complaints, and providing evidence for compliance audits simple.
 With an email archive, single messages, threads, and conversations can be quickly and easily recovered.

 Another common myth about email archiving is it is only a requirement for businesses in certain industries such as finance and healthcare.
 While email archiving is essential for meeting regulatory requirements in certain industries, it does not mean that email archiving is just for highly regulated industries.

 The U.S. Federal Rules of Civil Procedure require emails to be producible in the event of legal action.
 If emails cannot be produced, the company could be liable for the destruction of evidence and face stiff financial penalties.